GrieferAtWork/deemon/README.md

   - Introduction of an interactive excution mode <code>deemon -i</code> where code is executed, and results are printed as it is typed by the user
   - Introduction of a <code>deepcopy</code> keyword and operator to go alongside the <code>copy</code> keyword
     - Also includes automatic tracking of recursive objects such as a list containing itself.
-  - Added support for raw string literals <code>r"the following are 2 characters: \n"</code>
+  - Added support for raw string literals <code>r"the following are 2 seperate characters: \n"</code>
   - Overhaul of exception handlers in user-code now introduces zero-effort exception and finally handlers (as opposed to some stack of active handlers)
   - Overhaul of user-classes now require member variables to also be declared, significantly improving runtime performance
   - Lazy compilation of module source files into pre-compiled file caches improves load time significantly